luije87/documentation/csv.rst

-description      A description of the contact (Text) employer_id      The Handshake id of the employer that you want to list the contacts for (int) employer_name    The name of the employer that you want to list the contacts for (String) address_city     The city the contact is in address_state    The state the contact is in address_zip      The zip the contact is in address_country  The country the contact is in phone            The contact's phone number cell_phone       The contact's cell number fax              The contact's fax machine number
+description      A description of the contact (Text) employer_id      The Handshake id of the employer that you want to list the contacts for (int) employer_name    The name of the employer that you want to list the contacts for (String) location_name    The name of the location of the contact phone            The contact's phone number cell_phone       The contact's cell number fax              The contact's fax machine number